jennyhedley/digital-writing-2025/README.md

 Jenny has also recorded a quick [video tutorial](https://www.loom.com/share/f51ed2514a8d404c9e4902d5e52f1fe6?sid=6c48a75c-cd04-4725-a597-9185de2251c1) that will take you through the through the [instructions for Inform 7](/resources-games.md#inform-7).

 Since [Assessment Two](https://github.com/jennyhedley/digital-writing-2025/blob/main/class-handbook.md#task-2-proposal-25) is coming up, think about whether there is any tech that you need to know to make your creative prototype for your presentation.
 We will have time in class today to troubleshoot any of the coding that we have covered so far.

+### Wednesday class – 16th April

+Assessment 2 is happening as soon as we come back from the Mid Term break.
+Please ensure that you have done the activities from Wednesday classes Weeks 5 and 6 this will really help you develop your concept and plans.

+Today's class will be a working session.
+I would really like to see everyone's concept/story mapping so far (see week 5 activity) and plans toward Ass 2, including an achievable list of things to do over the break.
+Jenny and I won't be available for trouble shooting as we will be on leave so it's important you plan out what you need to do and contingencies for what you will present.

+Assessment 1 Results are now released and so you'll be able to make a point of taking on this feedback for your second presentation.